kkolberg/serverless-seed/README.md

 ```

 ### Importing

-When doing an import, make sure the file path capitalization matches the actual path.
+When doing an import and creating files, use camel casing.

-Say you have a file src/shared/lib/responsehandler that you want to import.
+Say you have a file src/shared/lib/responseHandler that you want to import.

 Wrong: